 Acceptable documentation includes letters, records, or reports from the student’s psychologist/ psychiatrist, doctor, physician assistant or comparable professional.
 Documentation must support the student’s request for disability-related housing accommodations.
 Recommended accommodations can be included.
 However, the medical professional must make explicit connections between the student’s functional limitations and any recommended accommodations.

-The Disability Services staff can provide the student with a copy of Niagara’s “Disability Verification Form” for his/her medical professional to complete.
+The Accessibility Services staff can provide the student with a copy of Niagara’s “Disability Verification Form” for his/her medical professional to complete.
 A prescription pad statement of disability is not acceptable documentation.

 Definition of Disability: For accommodation purposes, an individual with a disability under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990 (ADA), is a person who has a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities include self-care, walking, standing, eating, seeing, hearing, speaking, breathing, sleeping, performing manual tasks, lifting, bending, learning, reading, concentrating, thinking, communicating, working, and some bodily functions. .